olivettigroup/interpretable-condition-prediction/README.md

 # Interpretable Machine Learning Enabled Inorganic Reaction Classification and Synthesis Condition Prediction
-This repository contains the code and data for the paper *Interpretable Machine Learning Enabled Inorganic Reaction Classification and Synthesis Condition Prediction*.
+This repository contains the code and data for the paper *Interpretable Machine Learning Enabled Inorganic Reaction Classification and Synthesis Condition Prediction* by Karpovich et al.

 # Installation Instructions
 - Clone this repository and navigate to it.